College Vaccine Exemptions

 image of college students walking on campus

-Typically the most efficient and economical avenue to avoid a vaccine mandate is to obtain a religious or medical exemption.
-Our attorneys have helped hundreds of individuals obtain a vaccine exemption.
+The most efficient and economical avenue to avoid a college vaccine mandate is to obtain a religious or medical exemption.
+Our attorneys have helped many individuals obtain these vaccine exemptions.
 For religious exemptions, note that religion is defined broadly under applicable law, so you do not need to belong to any specific religion.
-Your religion does not have to be opposed to vaccination because it is the personal religious belief that matters.
+Your religion does not have to be opposed to vaccination because it is the personal religious belief that matters..
+Many colleges allow for non-medical exemptions depending on state regulations, but this varies widely between institutions.
+For example, in both Connecticut and Maine, college religious exemptions are prohibited.
+In other states like California and New York where school-aged children are prohibited from receiving religious exemptions, colleges may still allow students to obtain religious exemptions.
+To obtain a college vaccine exemption, lawyers typically help with forms that detail medical contraindications or sincerely held religious beliefs.
 If you are seeking an exemption, you can retain us for individualized assistance.

 BOOK 30 MINUTE CONSULTATION HERE